How Car Rentals Are Benefiting From GPS Technology

 Connectivity continues to be the big buzzword in car rental technology, as the industry makes additional room for cloud-based data storage and greater customer service efficiencies.
 But there’s still one old-school tracking method that continues to help major and minor fleet operators, especially when it comes to the well-being of their vehicles.

 According to the website MoneyControl, GPS is set to become bigger and more influential than ever by 2023.
-Much of it has to do with statistics revealing that people are traveling more than ever, which causes fleet firms to demand more from GPS.
 While most systems are fast, providing instantaneous information on vehicle location, speeds, frequency of major roads being used and idling can paint a distinct picture of driver behavior, maintenance costs and even marketing possibilities.

 Reckless and erratic drivers, for instance, can provide extra wear and tear on a vehicle and spike the rate of fuel consumption.
 Real-time GPS and more accurate mapping via satellite can provide more detailed information about fleet performance that speaks volumes not only about the condition of the targeted vehicle, extensive reports the compile the data can offer simple solutions.